oav27/Fantasy-Summer-Scratch-Game/README.md

 Game made in Scratch.
 Created in the Summer of 2019!!
 BEFORE high school!

----
 ## Want To Play/See the Game?

-Head over to the [See AND Play The Game](#custom-id) section!
+Head over to the **See AND Play The Game section** (at the bottom of the page)!
 But don't forget to read the rest of this README file, so you can get the most understanding of my process making this game!
 Thanks!

----

 ## Preview: